fmuhic/junkyard/networking/README.md

 ###### Subdividing subnet

 - Includes "stealing" bits from host portion of an address
-- Allocating "stoled" bits to network portion of a new address
+- Allocating "stolen" bits to network portion of a new address
 - This creates multiple subnets from existing subnet
-- Determine of hosts with formula: hosts <= 2^n - 2
+- Determine number of hosts with formula: hosts <= 2^n - 2
 - n is number of bits required
 - Minus 2 is for broadcast (all ones) and subnet address (all zeros)
 - Count host bits from right to left
 - Determine number of networks with formula: networks <= 2^n
 - Count network bits from left to right